LiKTOi1029/Coding-Challenges-Folder/2024/December 31/README.md

 On top of that it is also backwards compatible!
 Type morse code and get english translations!\
 \
 Input: .... --- .-- / .- .-. . / -.-- -- ..- / -.. --- .. -. --. / - --- -.. .- -.-- ..--..\
-Output: How are you doing today?
+Output: How are you doing today?\
+\
+MESSAGE FROM THE DEV AT THE TIME:\
+Please input GO and input Morse code into the `input.txt` file terminal translator doesn't work just the file one